 Design & Features

 The almost skeletal metallic frame of the Solidoodle 3 seems more at home in machinist scrap pile than at home.
-Suffice to say; the Solidoodle 3 isn’t the most visually appealing 3D printer by any stretch of the imagination.
-The reason for this is to save costs and pass those down to the consumer, but there’s the sense that too many corners may have been cut regardless of Solidoodle claiming the parts are of the highest quality and that savings come down to clever engineering.
+Suffice to say; the Solidoodle 3 isn’t the most attractive 3D printer by any stretch of the imagination.
+The reason for this is to save costs and pass those down to the consumer, but there’s the sense that too many corners may have been cut regardless of Solidoodle claiming the parts are of the highest quality and that savings come down to smart engineering.

 Blemishes and stains on the steel peppered our test copy of the Solidoodle 3, which didn’t impact the print experience but felt hard to swallow given the approximately $800 price tag.
 The functional LED illuminating the build area was, however, a welcome touch.